 The most effective sales training occurs when the delivery is spaced over a period of time rather than within a concentrated training event.
 The idea of spaced learning is based on the simple yet powerful insight that training participants learn, apply, and retain new skills more effectively when training is divided into manageable chunks of content that are delivered over time.
+There are a variety of ways to implement spaced learning to increase skills retention.
+These include:

-Many sales organizations use a blended training delivery approach to leverage the benefits of spaced learning.
-This will typically consist of on-site training for the primary training event and then using eLearning or virtual instructor-led training (VILT) for reinforcement.
-The challenge with this approach is that the bulk of the training still occurs over a relatively compressed period of time, such as the typical 1-2 day training event.
+Blended Programs: Blended programs typically consist of pre-work, followed by on-site training for the primary training event, and then deploy eLearning or virtual instructor-led training (VILT) for reinforcement.
+The benefit of this approach is that the onsite workshop provides for a high degree of peer to peer interaction, and in-person engagement with the facilitator.

-However, recent advances in VILT technology are now allowing companies to use VILT for the primary training itself to fully maximize the benefits of spaced learning.
-Sophisticated VILT platforms allow sales organizations to deliver highly engaging sales training with expert facilitators that rivals the effectiveness of in-person training.
-During such training, participants interact with the facilitators and their peers both telephonically and using online interactions that are available in the virtual classroom (e.g., chat, polling, whiteboarding).
-Also, participants can work on case studies and exercises and participate in role plays in virtual breakout rooms.
+Virtual Classroom: VILT platforms allow sales organizations to deliver highly engaging sales training with expert facilitators that rivals the effectiveness of in-person training.
+During such training, participants interact with the facilitators and their peers both telephonically and using online interactions that are available in the virtual classroom (e.g., chat, polling, whiteboarding, and breakout rooms).
+Virtual Classrooms reduce time out of the field for participants and eliminate the travel expenses associated with onsite workshops.